G-Epitech/FMY-Arcade/README.md

 ```

 ## Groups collaboration
 The project has been realized in collaboration with this [other group](#groups-collaboration).
-Their group master is [Suceveanu Dragos](https://github.com/sdragos1).
+Their group master is [Suceveanu Dragos](https://github.com/sdragos1) that can be contacted at [dragos.suceveanu@epitech.eu](mailto:dragos.suceveanu@epitech.eu).

 #
 Made by [Flavien Chenu](https://github.com/flavien-chenu), [TekMath](https://github.com/tekmath) & [Yann-Masson](https://github.com/Yann-Masson)